tdwyer/pretty-good-wallet/README.md

   - **Transmission**
     - Git Server can be Accessed from HTTP, HTTPS, or OpenSSH
   - **Storage**
-    - GnuPG can encrypt to *multiple keys* in case the main key is lost
     - Git Maintains a Local Repository of the Complete Wallet and all Changes
   - **Processing**
-    - GnuPG *multi-account access* by encrypting to all team members keys
     - Git manages changes submitted by multiple sources
     - Git provides change rollback functionality for *password recovery*
     - GPG-Agent provides *session management*